 Housing allowances vary based on opportunity, location, and agency.
 Generally, you should expect a one-bedroom or studio apartment no matter where you go.
 If you need something different, the travel PT company should give you some sort of housing stipend commensurate with the cost of living in the area.
 You should also check whether your accommodation will be furnished, and if not, whether you’ll be reimbursed for these incidental expenses.

 What kind of support will you have on the field?

 If you like working with the same people at a clinic, travel PT might take some getting used to.
 No matter what setting you’re placed in, whether a hospital or home health, your travel PT company should provide 24/7 support.
 Some agencies assign a “clinical manager” to each travel PT to provide some continuity from job to job.

 Med Travelers offers a lot of job opportunities in a wide range of areas throughout the country.

-They have a very strong support staff that is well known for helping therapists find the best contracts in the areas they want to explore.
+Their strong support staff is well-known for helping therapists find the best contracts in the areas they want to explore.

 Here are some of the benefits of working with Med Travelers for a travel physical therapy assignment:

 - DAY ONE medical, dental, life and prof. liability insurance